iifeoluwa/propset/README.md

 ## Contributing

-PRs are welcome but Kindly open an issue first to discuss potential changes/additions.
+PRs are welcome but kindly open an issue first to discuss potential changes/additions.

 **[Back to top](#table-of-contents)**